 BOARD OF DIRECTORS COMMITTEES AND NOMINATIONS BY SHAREHOLDERS.
-The Board of Directors acts as a nominating committee for selecting nominees for election as directors.
-The Board will also permit shareholders to make nominations for the election of directors, if such nominations are made pursuant to timely notice in writing to AVI's Corporate Secretary.
-To be timely, notice must be delivered to, or mailed to and received at, the principal executive offices of AVI BioPharma not less than 60 days prior to the date of the meeting.
+The Nominating Committee considers, selects and recommends to the board of Directors for approval nominees for director and committee member positions.
+The Board then considers the recommendation of the Nominating Committee and decides which nominees to present to the Company's shareholders for election to the Board of Directors.
+The Nominating Committee has established a procedure for shareholders to submit nominees directly to the Board for consideration and federal and state law also prescribe procedures for shareholders to nominate persons to the Board of Directors for direct consideration by the shareholders.
+Among other requirements, such nominations must be timely made in writing to AVI's Corporate Secretary.
+To be timely, notice must be delivered to, or mailed to and received at, the principal executive offices of AVI BioPharma, Inc. not less than 60 days prior to the date of the meeting.